-Travel and Expense Reimbursement Agreed-Upon Procedure Results Managements' Response 14 Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
+Travel and Expense Reimbursement Agreed-Upon Procedure Results Managements' Response 15 Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
 Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected: a.
-If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). reimbursement of actual costs, or was a reimbursement utilizing rates established by The results did not include findings or criticisms. b.
+For each of the 5 reimbursements selected: RMW was provided a list of all travel and travel related expense reimbursements and management's representation that the listing is complete.
+The results did not include findings or criticism. a.
+If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).
+Per Diem rates agreed to amounts set by the General Services Administration.
+The results did not include findings or criticism. b.
 If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased.
-See Comments Above.
-The results did not include findings or criticisms. c.
+The Clerk's office doesn't reimburse actual costs.
+All reimbursements are based on the Per Diem amounts established by the GSA.
+The results did not include findings or criticism. c.
 Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h).
-Each transaction had a clear public purpose.
-The results did not include findings or criticisms. d.
+Reimbursements were supported by appropriate documentation.
+The results did not include findings or criticism. d.
 Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.
-The results did not include findings or criticisms.
+Each reimbursement was reviewed and approved, in writing, by someone other than the person receiving the reimbursement.
+The results did not include findings or criticism.

-Contracts Agreed-Upon Procedure Jpon Procedure Results Managements' Response 15 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Contracts Agreed-Upon Procedure Results Managements' Response 16 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: No contracts, excluding the practitioner's, were initiated or renewed during the fiscal period.
-The results did not include findings or criticisms. a.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: Management has represented that no contracts were initiated or renewed during the fiscal period.
+The results did not include findings or criticism. a.
 Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
-See Comments Above.
-The results did not include findings or criticisms. b.
+See Comments Above The results did not include findings or criticism. b.
 Observe that the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter).
-See Comments Above.
-The results did not include findings or criticisms. c.
+See Comments Above The results did not include findings or criticism. c.
 If the contract was amended (e.g. change order), observe that the original contract terms provided for such an amendment.
-See Comments Above.
-The results did not include findings or criticisms. d.
+See Comments Above The results did not include findings or criticism. d.
 Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.
-See Comments Above.
-The results did not include findings or criticisms.
+See Comments Above The results did not include findings or criticism.